Parks & Playgrounds

 Some residents have about 100 items plugged in, spend about 80 man-hours to install their Christmas lights decoration, and use 15 timeclocks powered by 30 power boards from 20 extension leads.

 The best way to watch this spectacle is from a boat.
 As you drift down the canals by boat or on board a cruise or private charter, there is a water wishing well with all proceeds going to local charities.
+So don’t forget to take some cash and gold coins!

 Ever popular, this delightful cruise experience becomes increasingly beautiful each year.
 Dress for the occasion, sing along with the Christmas carols and bring your Christmas cheer.
 This is a very special tour at a special time of year.